 The South Dakota Game, Fish and Parks is focused on increasing participation in trapping from all ages while at the same time, reducing localized populations of nest predators as a way to enhance pheasant and duck nest success.

 While the nest predator bounty program is a new incentive based program, the activity of trapping nest predators during the nesting season has been a utilized management technique for decades.
 Trapping is central to wildlife management, conservation and sustaining our state's outdoor traditions for the next generation.

 - Ensure South Dakota’s hunting and trapping heritage remains strong for the next 100 years.

 - Get the next generation involved and interested in outdoor recreation, conservation and wildlife management while increasing support for habitat.

 Raccoon, striped skunk, badger, opossum, and red fox are the eligible species for this program.
-The nest predator bounty program begins April 1, 2019, and will conclude August 31, 2019 - unless the $500,000 cap is reached first.
+The nest predator bounty program begins April 1, 2019, and will conclude August 12, 2019 at 5 p.m. as the $500,000 cap is being reached.
 This is a South Dakota resident-only program.

 Participants will receive $10 per tail for the following species outlined above.
 Participants must submit the tail bone and entire tail of these species to receive payment.
 Participants may submit up to $590 worth of tails per household.

 Participants will receive an email confirmation of the transaction.

 Tails can be submitted at the following GFP offices, Monday-Friday, 8am-5pm: